alankowandy/alankowandy/README.md

 Hi 👋 My name is Alan!
 ======================

-I'm a computer science student at Poznań University of Technology with a passion for technology and a keen interest in frontend development.
-Currently, I'm honing my skills as a Service Desk Expert at Fujitsu, where I provide technical support and solutions to users.
+I'm a computer science student at Poznań University of Technology with a passion for technology and a keen interest in android applications development.

 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [alan.kowandy@outlook.com](mailto:alan.kowandy@outlook.com)